College of Business > News & Events > DePaul MBA Students Gain Skills for Job Interviews, Networking and More

 DePaul University MBA students learned about a different kind of ROI – how to turn their business education investment into career advancement – at the Kellstadt Career Management Center’s “Return on Interview: Mock Interview Forum” Jan.
 25.

-During the half-day event, 28 students gained career advice from a DePaul HR executive with 30 years of experience in corporate America and participated in mock job interviews and networking with alumni.
+During the half-day event, 28 students participated in mock job interviews and networked with alumni, and also gained career advice from a DePaul human resources executive with 30 years of experience in corporate America.

 Some take-aways from Smith’s session included:

-The second half of the program provided MBA students an opportunity to practice their job interviewing skills with 14 business alumni volunteers who conducted one-on-one mock interviews with the students and provided feedback.
+The program also provided MBA students an opportunity to practice their job interviewing skills with 14 business alumni volunteers who conducted one-on-one mock interviews with the students and provided feedback.